Demo2886/jenkis_k8s/README.md

-## These command will copy the kubeconfig to the jenkins user root directory.
-After that re-run jenkins pipeline.
+## This command will copy kubeconfig to the root directory of the jenkins user.
+After that, you can use ```bash kubectl``` using the jenkins pipeline.

 ```bash
 sudo cp ~/.kube/config ~jenkins/.kube/